patcadelina/prometheus-wiki/Expression-Language.md

 In Prometheus' expression language, an expression or sub-expression can evaluate to one of four types:

 * **string**
-* **scalar** - simple numeric float value
+* **scalar** - simple numeric floating point value
-* **sample vector** - vector of multiple timeseries, with one data point in time each
+* **instant vector** - vector of multiple timeseries, containing a single sample for each timeseries, with all samples sharing the same (instant) timestamp
-* **range vector** - vector of multiple timeseries, containing a range of data points over time
+* **range vector** - vector of multiple timeseries, containing a range of data points over time for each timeseries

 Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result from a user-specified expression.
-For example, an expression that returns a sample vector is the only type that can be directly graphed.
+For example, an expression that returns an instant vector is the only type that can be directly graphed.

 ## Literals